All the best Black Friday phone deals available now

-Black Friday arrived early this year!
+Black Friday seems like it arrives earlier and earlier each year.
+But hey with all the extra deals and so much money we can save?
+We love it, lets' make it the whole month!
 Stores aren't waiting to release some great early deals on phones from Apple, Samsung, Motorola and more.
 Walmart is giving shoppers three chances to save big in November with its upcoming "Black Friday Deals for Days."
 And Best Buy, Amazon and others have early savings available, too.

 Below, you'll find the best early Black Friday phone deals available at Amazon, Best Buy and Samsung, including savings on Samsung's Galaxy S20 and the Motorola Razr 5G.
 In many cases, these discounts are a return to the prices we saw on Prime Day.
 While you're not going to see any discounts on the new iPhone 12 (sorry), Apple has now permanently slashed prices on older models including the iPhone 11 and iPhone XR.